 As I described above, the most common way to play Magic is with 2 players, each with a 60-card deck.
 However, there are many ways to generate a 60-card deck, and there are other variants that use 40 cards or 100 cards in a deck.
 What matters more than the number of cards in the deck is which cards are permitted.

 There are a number of different sets of rules, or “formats,” defining which cards are permitted.
-All formats allow no more than 4 of any given card in a deck, except for basic lands (any number permitted).
+Most formats allow no more than 4 of any given card in a deck, except for basic lands (any number permitted).
 In tournament play, there are two categories of deciding which cards are permitted: Constructed and Limited.

 Constructed means that a player can spend as much time and money as they want to figure out what to put into their deck, within certain limits.
 Few kids play an expensive constructed format, but a basic understanding of these formats is needed in order to understand the economics of the game and suggestions later in this article.

-Vintage and Legacy (the two “eternal” formats) are constructed formats that allow almost any card ever printed to go into a deck.
+Vintage and Legacy (“eternal” formats) are constructed formats that allow almost any card ever printed to go into a deck.
 Each of these formats has a small number of cards that are banned, to keep the game interesting.
 Banning occurs because certain powerful cards create imbalances that ruin the game.
 In the Vintage format, some cards are also “restricted” to no more than 1 copy in a deck.

 Modern is another constructed format that uses cards starting with the Eighth edition, which was released in 2003.
 It is less expensive than the Vintage and Legacy formats.
 Competitive decks can and do cost over $500, though some people pride themselves in being able to put together a “budget” Modern deck for under $100 that is almost able to do as well as one of the top decks.
 It is possible to choose, purchase, and solely play a single Modern deck.
 Those who do this will only have a one-time cost of acquiring the cards for this deck, but will miss out on the joys of building and playing a wide variety of decks.